kdaily/spreadsheet-bozeman2015-lesson/index.md

 To most effectively use these materials, please make sure to install everything *before* working through this lesson.

+In this version of the course, we are using an Amazon image.
+You can do this work there, but it will probably work just as well from your own laptop.

 {% if page.software == "Python" %}